 Don’t judge.
 I knew Ottis O’Toole a bit.
 The twenty-seven-year-old with boyish charm and charisma knew how to act on the airwaves, at least at first.
 Too bad he was stuck in Hellstead Apartments.
 Unfortunate, an unsatisfying lover, but bro was talented.
 He never phoned it in like we were jizz bros.
 He was highly skilled, but it was not alright.

-The Rude Native, Brewington’s classy bistro, not like a coat factory chain, but a converted farmhouse in the middle of nowhere.
+The Rude Native, Brewington’s classy bistro, not like a coat factory chain, but a converted farmhouse under a rum and coke sky.
 Near The Weber Warehouse, farmland and dirt.
 A high-class joint.
-The old bar reeked of urine, yesterday’s farts, and rotten asparagus.
+The nowhere bar reeked of urine, yesterday’s farts, and rotten asparagus.
 The pit of the Karaoke scene.

 He was supposed to play this guy that was a loser boyfriend, a rock-and-roll guy who is scum, the impetus for new Aztec settlements, stumbling into radio broadcasting.
 Everybody in Brewington knew that.
 When it was pitched to him, they said it would be two or three episodes only, then he would be done.
 Ottis was very intentional about staying up the whole night before and really just come in the office and be a wreck.
 But Ottis just wanted to be helpful.
 Mike Rogers was auditioning for Buck Rogers, just like a real Mister Rogers, doing a really bang-up job and everything, but buddy wondered what was wrong with Ottis, because he looked terrible.
 Mike didn’t know he was heavy into marijuana, selling coke to his agent to buy more weed.
 Ottis rambled on about on-air method-acting, conditioning to go full-on Native American.
 Even bragged about it.
 Took to a peace pipe.
 Watched retro baseball.
 Cleveland’s double-headers.
 All the while, talking about how there were more Indians in India.
 Mike thought he was more of a meth-head.
 Ottis didn’t care what anyone else thought.
 Drowning in student debt, he went back home.
 He went back to gummy edibles and assorted soft chews, trying to make his breath minty fresh and clean.
 Ottis didn’t want me, President Deadhead, thinking he was a professional con artist.